 The cyclooxygenase (COX-2) inhibitors (coxibs, such as celecoxib) are NSAIDs that act similarly to the other NSAIDs but are slightly less likely to damage the stomach.
 However, if a person also takes aspirin, stomach damage is almost as likely to occur as with other NSAIDs.
 Caution should be taken with use of coxibs and probably all NSAIDs for long periods or by people with risk factors for heart attack and stroke.

 DMARDs, such as methotrexate, hydroxychloroquine, leflunomide, and sulfasalazine, slow the progression of rheumatoid arthritis and are given to nearly all people with rheumatoid arthritis.
 Doctors typically prescribe these drugs as soon as the diagnosis of rheumatoid arthritis is made.
 Many take weeks or months to have an effect.
 Even if pain is decreased with NSAIDs, a doctor will likely prescribe a DMARD because the disease progresses even if symptoms are absent or mild.
 (See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis .)

 About two thirds of people improve overall, and complete remissions are becoming more common.
 The progression of arthritis usually slows, but pain may remain.
 People should be made fully aware of the risks of DMARDs and monitored carefully for evidence of toxicity.

 Methotrexate is taken by mouth once weekly.
 It is anti-inflammatory at the low doses used to treat rheumatoid arthritis.
 It is very effective and begins to work within 3 to 4 weeks, which is relatively rapid for a DMARD.
 If a person has liver dysfunction or diabetes and takes methotrexate, frequent doctor visits and blood tests may be warranted so that possible side effects can be detected early.
 The liver can scar, but this scarring most often can be detected and reversed before major damage develops.
 People must refrain from drinking alcohol to minimize the risk of liver damage.
-Bone marrow suppression (suppression of the production of red blood cells, white blood cells, and platelets) is possible.
+Bone marrow suppression (suppression of the production of red blood cells, white blood cells, and platelets) occurs.
 Blood counts should be tested about every 2 months in all people taking the drug.
-Inflammation of the lung is rare but potentially fatal.
+Inflammation of the lung (pneumonitis) is rare.
 Inflammation in the mouth and nausea can also develop.
 Severe relapses of arthritis can occur after methotrexate is discontinued.
 Folate (folic acid) tablets may decrease some of the side effects, such as mouth ulcers.
 Rheumatoid nodules may enlarge with methotrexate therapy.

 Hydroxychloroquine is given daily by mouth.
 Side effects, which are usually mild, include rashes, muscle aches, and eye problems.
 However, some eye problems can be permanent, so people taking hydroxychloroquine must have their eyes checked by an ophthalmologist before treatment begins and every 12 months during treatment.
 If the drug has not helped after 9 months, it is discontinued.
 Otherwise, hydroxychloroquine can be continued as long as necessary.

-Sulfasalazine tablets are initially given nightly by mouth and can relieve symptoms and slow the development of joint damage.
+Sulfasalazine is initially given nightly by mouth and can relieve symptoms and slow the development of joint damage.
 Sulfasalazine can also be used in people who have less severe rheumatoid arthritis or added to other drugs to boost their effectiveness.
 The dose is increased gradually, and improvement usually is seen within 3 months.
 Because sulfasalazine may quickly cause a person's white blood cell count to become very low (neutropenia), blood tests are done after the first 2 weeks and then about every 12 weeks while the person is taking the drug.
-Like the other DMARDs, it can cause stomach upset, liver problems, blood cell disorders, and rashes.
+Like the other DMARDs, it can cause stomach upset, diarrhea, liver problems, blood cell disorders, and rashes.

 Gold compounds are not used anymore.